bluesh55/factory-node/README.md

 ## Test model

 The test model is a definition of what you want to build and how to create to the database(or whatever).
-It has some pre-defined options which be able to create data dynamically from static definition.
+It has some options which be able to create data dynamically from static definition.

 ### name